medic/cht-docs/content/en/apps/guides/hosting/offline.md

 ## Considerations

 An offline CHT server is most appropriate for a development environment.
-There are serious implications to consider before deploying an offline instance:
+There are serious implications to consider before deploying an offline instance per our [existing requirements]({{< relref "requirements#considerations" >}}).

-* Alerting - How will alerts be sent in the case of downtime or degraded service?
-* Power failures and unplanned restarts - Will the server cleanly restart such that the CHT resumes service correctly?
-* Backups - What happens to the CHT data if there's a hard drive failure?
-* Disaster Recovery - What happens if there is a flood at the facility and on-site active and backup data are destroyed?
-* Scale - What happens when the hardware deployed needs to be upgraded to increase capacity?
-* Updates - By definition TLS certificates expire and software needs to be updated - how will the deployment get these updates on a regular basis?
-* Security - While the TLS certificate will protect data on the LAN, is the server hard drive encrypted in the event of property theft?
-* Privacy - The CHT inherently carries sensitive patient medical information in the database.
-Are there sufficient measures in place to protect this sensitive data?

 Additionally, if users are going to migrate between offline locations with the same domain name, always ensure a different login and password is used.
 This will prevent a client from another CHT instance trying to synchronize with a CHT instance it shouldn't synchronize with, possibly causing data corruption.

 ## Requirements

-A CHT instance is accessible offline when you can resolve the domain to an IP address, and a TLS certificate is on the CHT server with a common name (CN) that matches the domain name:
+ A CHT instance is accessible offline when you can resolve the domain to an IP address, and a TLS certificate is on the CHT server with a common name (CN) that matches the domain name.
+On top of the [existing requirements]({{< relref "requirements" >}}), also needed are:

 ### Static IP